YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 teaching: 130
 exercises: 130
 questions:
+- "What are the structure and content of the data?"
-- "What are the basics of Numpy?"
+- "What are the distributions and relationships of variables?"
+- "What patterns or trends can be identified through visualizations?"
 objectives:
 - "Understand the purpose and importance of EDA in the data analysis pipeline."
 - "Learn how to use Python libraries for EDA."
 - "To gain insights into the data by summarizing its main characteristics."
 keypoints:
 - "To understand the structure and contents of the dataset."
+- "Use descriptive statistics and visualizations to explore distributions and relationships."
+- Summarize findings and prepare data for modeling.
 ---

 # Exploratory Data Analysis (EDA)